The IP Harbour Editorial Team is led by its founders, Matthew Green and Anand Pandya.

 Matthew studied English and History at Nottingham University before converting to law in 2014.
 He had previously worked at television production firm Fremantle Media, and at Fieldfisher LLP as well as record label Anjunabeats reviewing recording and distribution agreements.

-He trained at Mishcon de Reya LLP, having sat in Intellectual Property and Commercial (joint contentious and non-contentious), International Arbitration, Corporate and Real Estate.
+He trained at leading London Law Firm, having sat in Intellectual Property and Commercial (joint contentious and non-contentious), International Arbitration, Corporate and Real Estate.
 He worked extensively on a trade mark dispute for a multinational ISP and broadcaster against a US cloud migration firm, as well as for various high fashion brands in the prevention of sales of counterfeit goods, and for a Kenyan Conservation on the implementation of a live stream and virtual reality initiative.

 He also writes on his music law website having previously written album reviews at university.

-Matthew now works at Brandsmiths, a boutique firm specialising in intellectual property, commercial, litigation and corporate advice.
+Matthew now works for a boutique law firm specialising in intellectual property, commercial, litigation and corporate advice.

 After studying History for his undergraduate degree, Anand converted to law and gained experience at US law firms Baker McKenzie and Vinson & Elkins.
 He subsequently completed his training at BLP (now Bryan Cave Leighton Paisner) which included a stint in Brussels working on Antitrust and Competition matters.

 He contributed to the International Competition Network (ICN) study into global merger control notification thresholds and requirements.
 He subsequently attended the ICN annual conference in Singapore as a guest of the US Federal Trade Commission.

 Alongside Anand’s legal career, he has over a decade of experience in IT consulting, software development and digital media having co-founded multiple technology businesses.